Your Community Council

 Community Councils have the right to be consulted on any planning applications in their area and also kept informed about licensing applications.

-We endeavour to represent the people of Cramond and Barnton in all matters of local concern and to maintain and improve the local environment.
+We endeavour to represent the residents of Cramond, Barnton and Cammo in all matters of local concern and work with our local City Councillors, Cramond Association, Friends of Cammo, Friends of the River Almond Walkway and Cramond Heritage Trust to maintain and improve the local environment.

 We display information including meeting agendas and information on events and campaigns in our two noticeboards.
 These can be found on Whitehouse Road outside the Barnton shops and at the top of School Brae.